 Models of computation for accelerators

-Models for analysis or architectures
+Models for analyzing accelerator architectures

 Accelerators in supercomputers